aaronseq12/LittleLemon/README.md

 # LittleLemon
-This is my simple html projec
+This is my simple html project